 Did you before know about the techniques Git, GitHub/GitLab and/or Markdown?

 Briefly explain your experience and knowledge of web application development.

 - What is your TIL for this course part?

-- Ensure you have committed and pushed all your changes to your GitLab repo "xx222yy-report-page".
+Ensure you have committed and pushed all your changes, including the tags, to your GitLab repo.

 What is a TIL?
 TIL is an acronym for "Today I Learned" which playfully indicates that there are always new things to learn, every day.
 You usually pick up things you have learned and where you might have hiked to a little extra about its usefulness or simplicity, or it was just a new lesson for the day that you want to note.